wp-plugins/admin-page-framework/readme.txt

 <h5><strong>Can I create pages in the network admin area?</strong></h5>
 Yes, See the demo.

+<h5><strong>I cannot find what I'd like to do in tutorials and documentation.
+Where else should I look for more information?</strong></h5>

+- You may directly read the code of the demo plugin.
+The demo plugin code is located in the `example` directory.
+- Ask questions in the [support forum](https://wordpress.org/support/plugin/admin-page-framework).

+<h4>Supporting the Project</h4>
+<h5><strong>I've written a useful class, functions, and even custom field types that will be useful for others!
+Do you want to include it?</strong></h5>
+The [GitHub repository](https://github.com/michaeluno/admin-page-framework "Admin Page Framework") is available.
+Raise an [issue](https://github.com/michaeluno/admin-page-framework/issues) first and we'll see if changes can be made.

+<h5><strong>How can I contribute to improving the documentation?</strong></h5>
+You are welcome to submit documentation.
+Please follow the [Documentation Guideline](https://github.com/michaeluno/admin-page-framework/blob/master/documentation_guideline.md).

+In addition, your tutorials and snippets for the framework can be listed in the manual.
+Let us know it [here](https://github.com/michaeluno/admin-page-framework/issues?direction=desc&labels=Documentation&page=1&sort=created&state=open).

 <h4>More FAQ Items</h4>
 Check out the [questions tagged as FAQ](https://github.com/michaeluno/admin-page-framework/issues?q=is%3Aissue+label%3AFAQ) on GitHub.